 Areas of Expertise: Dramatherapy

-Lisa has had the privilege of working with and learning from veterans for more than a decade.
+Lisa's research explores the impact of group dramatherapy with UK and US veterans.
+She works as a dramatherapist with the NHS in Plymouth, England.
+She is an HCPC Registered Arts Therapist (UK) and a Registered Drama Therapist (RDT) with the North American Dramatherapy Association (US).
+She has had the privilege of working with and learning from veterans for more than a decade.
 She has worked with US veterans recovering from homelessness, child survivors of trauma, children with gender identity challenges, and with Tibetan, Indian and Bhutan immigrants.

 Peacock, L., 2018.
 Almost Paradise: A creative arts collaboration helping US veterans recover from homelessness, in Bent, C. and Colbert, T. (eds.)
 Working Across Modalities in the Arts Therapies: Creative Collaborations (London: Routledge), pp. 165-177.